 Ján

-A common problem when analysing data from thermal desorption of thin layers is the determination of the activation energy of observed reactions.
+A common problem when analysing data from thermal desorption of thin layers, is the determination of the activation energy of observed reactions.
 Common methods, like the Redhead method, are known for their imprecise results caused by diffusion.
 Diffusion changes the width of desorption peaks, which often leads to strong inaccuracies.
-However, our computational model has shown that the diffusion coefficient and the depth from which the gas comes leave unique signatures in the peaks' shapes.
+However, our computational model has shown that the diffusion coefficient, and the depth from which the gas comes, leave unique signatures in the peaks' shapes.
 Making use of these properties, we have developed software capable of fitting experimental data into the model.
 The results showed up to be considerably more precise than the results of common methods.
-In most cases, the results of fitting turned out to be within the expected range, which was rarely true when using the traditional methods.
-We believe that this novel method we have developed is a powerful new tool for computing the activation energy of chemical reactions and can replace the methods used in present to produce more accurate results.
+In most cases, the results of fitting turned out to be within the expected range, which was rarely true when using traditional methods.
+We believe that this novel method we have developed is a powerful new tool for computing the activation energy of chemical reactions and can replace the methods currently used to produce more accurate results.

 Veronika